Steps to Waterproofing

-Common sources of moisture problems on the interior are humidifiers, unvented clothes dryers, showering, and cooking.
-Make sure all are vented properly.
+- Common sources of moisture problems on the interior are humidifiers, unvented clothes dryers, showering, and cooking.
+Make sure all areas are vented properly.

-Check inbound water lines for leaks, a licensed plumber may be needed for repairs.
+- Check inbound water lines for leaks, a licensed plumber may be needed for repairs.
 This is rarely the cause of water problems.
-Keep an eye on it, you may have other issues.

-On the exterior, make sure that the soil is properly graded around perimeter of home to ensure positive drainage of surface water.
+- On the exterior, make sure that the soil is properly graded around the perimeter of home to ensure positive drainage of surface water.
 This may mean re-grading and/or surface drainage installation.

-Check to see that all roof run-off, gutters and downspouts, are draining away from home with positive slope.
+- Check to see that all roof run-off, gutters, and downspouts, are draining away from home with a positive slope.
 It’s best to get downspouts outlets 6’-10’ from home.
-Connecting downspouts to under ground drain pipe is a great way to get the water away from home.
+Connecting downspouts to underground drain pipes is a great way to get the water away from the home.

-Basements and crawlspaces also need an exterior drainage system next to footing.
+- Basements and crawl spaces also need an exterior drainage system next to footing.
 This system needs to be a 4” corrugated or 4” perforated pipe backfilled with clean gravel and wrapped in filter fabric.
-Exterior drainage pipe should be run to daylight if possible, when not possible, pipe should be run to a sump pit that can be installed on the interior or exterior of home and water pumped away from home there.
+Exterior drainage pipe should be run to daylight if possible, when not possible, the pipe should be run to a sump pit that can be installed on the interior or exterior of home and water pumped away from home there.

-Determine size of sump pump to be installed.
-The correct sizing of your sump pump is critical, if a pump is too small it may not keep up with the amount of water coming in, run constantly, and get over worked.
-A pump that is too big is also bad, although it will keep up with the volume of water, it will pump water so fast that the pump will ‘short cycle’ decreasing its life dramatically.
+- Determine the size of sump pump to be installed.
+The correct sizing of your sump pump is critical, if a pump is too small it may not keep up with the amount of water coming in, run constantly, and get overworked.
+A pump that is too big is also bad, although it will keep up with the volume of water, it will pump water so fast that the pump will ‘short cycle’, decreasing its life dramatically.
 Choosing the correct sump basin can also help in sizing a sump pump.

-If an exterior drainage system is not an option, an interior, under-slab drainage system can be installed and drained to the same sump pit/pump.
-These systems are meant to ‘control’ water, not prevent water, but sometimes are the only option.
+- If an exterior drainage system is not an option, an interior under-slab drainage system can be installed and drained to the same sump pit/pump.
+These systems are meant to ‘control’ water, not prevent water, but are the only option in some instances.